fixstars/opencl-book/docs/src/opencl-book/advanced-opencl/opencl-programming-practice.md

 # OpenCL Programming Practice

 We will use a sample application that analyzes stock price data to walk through porting of standard C code to OpenCL C in order to utilize a device.
-The analysis done in this application is to compute the moving average of the stock price for different stocks.&#x20;
+The analysis done in this application is to compute the moving average of the stock price for different stocks.

 We will start from a normal C code, and gradually convert sections of the code to be processed in parallel.
-This should aid you in gaining intuition on how to parallelize your code.&#x20;
+This should aid you in gaining intuition on how to parallelize your code.

-A moving average filter is used commonly in image processing and signal processing as a low-pass filter.&#x20;
+A moving average filter is used commonly in image processing and signal processing as a low-pass filter.

 Note that the sample code shown in this section is meant to be pedagogical in order to show how OpenCL is used.
-You may not experience any speed-up depending on the type of hardware you have.&#x20;
+You may not experience any speed-up depending on the type of hardware you have.

-### _Standard Single-Thread Programming_&#x20;
+## _Standard Single-Thread Programming_

 We will first walk through a standard C code of the moving average function.
-The function has the following properties.&#x20;
+The function has the following properties.

 • Stock price data in passed in as an int-array named "value".
-The result of the moving average is returned as an array of floats with the name "average".&#x20;
+The result of the moving average is returned as an array of floats with the name "average".

-• The array length is passed in as "length" of type int&#x20;
+• The array length is passed in as "length" of type int

-• The width of the data to compute the average for is passed in as "width" of type int&#x20;
+• The width of the data to compute the average for is passed in as "width" of type int

 To make the code more intuitive, the code on List 5.21 gets rid of all error checks that would normally be performed.
-This function is what we want to process on the device, so this is the code will eventually be ported into kernel code.&#x20;
+This function is what we want to process on the device, so this is the code will eventually be ported into kernel code.

-**List 5.21: Moving average of integers implemented in standard C**&#x20;
+**List 5.21: Moving average of integers implemented in standard C**

 ```
 void moving_average(int *values,